promise254/virusANDmalwers/README.md

-use the malwere and virus carefully, any elegal activity you do i shall not be held resposible these virus and malware were created by the wolf hackers comunity for malwer analysis
+use the malwere and virus carefully, any bad activity you do with these malwere, i shall not be held resposible in any ways.
+These virus and malware were created by the wolf hackers comunity for malwer analysis and pentesting use wisely